E3SM-Project/e3sm_diags/examples/e3sm_diags_for_cmip/README.md

-# Run E3SM Diags on CMIP6 output (on ACME1 which host the complete CMIP archive)
+# Run E3SM Diags on CMIP6 output (on ACME1 which host the complete CMIP archive)workflow originally created by Chris Golaz

 1. Generate xml files